-In fatal cases, people want their loved one to still be with them.
+In fatal cases, people want their loved ones to still be with them.
 Our medical negligence solicitors frequently hear from clients that they “just don’t want this to happen to anyone else”.

-The principal of compensation is to try to put a person back in the position they would have been had their injury not occurred.
+The aim of compensation is to try to put a person back in the position they would be in had their injury not occurred.
 It isn’t awarded so that a person can benefit financially from what has happened to them.

-Compensation will pay for someone to learn brail or for state-of-the-art prosthesis.
+Compensation will pay for someone to learn brail or for a state-of-the-art prosthesis.
 It could also pay for childcare assistance or to compensate someone for the fact that they can no longer work.
 Put simply, compensation can help a person to rebuild their life.

-One successful clinical negligence claim is unlikely to have a significant impact on their ability to continue practicing and an ordinary doctor acting reasonably and responsibly is very unlikely to be sued.
+One successful clinical negligence claim is unlikely to have a significant impact on their ability to continue practising.
+An ordinary doctor or nurse who is acting reasonably and responsibly is unlikely to be sued.

 So, is it wrong to sue the NHS?

-There is no easy answer to this question; apart from it’s sufficient to say that medical negligence claims are never brought lightly.
-Punitive sanctions against the NHS do not form part of a case, as in the USA, so making a claim will ultimately lead to more joined-up risk monitoring and an overall reduction in clinical negligence claims.
+Medical negligence claims are never brought lightly.
+Punitive sanctions against the NHS do not form part of a case, as in the USA.
+Making a claim will therefore ultimately lead to more joined-up risk monitoring and improvements in care.

-When someone suffers a life changing injury that should not have happened and which means they can no longer look after themselves or their loved ones, are they not entitled to be compensated by the organisation responsible for that injury?
+When someone suffers a life-changing injury that should not have happened and which means they can no longer look after themselves or their loved ones, are they not entitled to be compensated by the organisation responsible for that injury?
 Similarly, when the ‘breadwinner’ in a family has died due to negligent care, do we avoid compensating their children because we as a society regard that as just hard luck?

-Defence of the NHS is vital, but where injury occurs as a result of the treatment received, it’s important that the NHS also has the framework in place, both to compensate for it and to learn from it.
+The defence of the NHS is vital.
+However, it’s important that the NHS also has the framework in place where an injury occurs as a result of the treatment received, both to compensate for it and to learn from it.

-Suing the NHS will never feel comfortable and preserving its ideals and principals for future generations is the ultimate goal, but it’s too broad a statement to state that it’s morally and ethically wrong to sue the NHS.
+Suing the NHS will never feel comfortable and preserving its ideals and principles for future generations is the ultimate goal.
+However, it’s too broad a statement to say that it’s morally and ethically wrong to sue the NHS.

-If you believe that you’ve suffered an injury as a result of clinical or medical negligence, call our specialist solicitors on 0117 325 2929 for advice on how to make a claim or complete our online contact form and we’ll be in touch.
+If you believe that you’ve suffered an injury as a result of substandard medical treatment, get in touch with our specialist medical negligence solicitors.
+Call 0117 325 2929 for advice on how to make a claim or complete our online contact form and we’ll be in touch.